tier4/edge-auto-jetson/README.md

 ```

 ### Building docker
-Build a Docker image and build the ROS execution environment.
+Build your docker image and build the ROS execution environment.

 ```sh
 ./docker/build_image.sh
 ```

 ### Building ROS workspace
-Create a ROS workspace and clone the repository using vcstool.
+Create your ROS workspace and clone repositories using vcstool.

 ```
 mkdir src
 vcs import src < perception_ecu.repos
 ```

-If you want to update the cloned repository, use the following command.
+If you want to update cloned repositories, use the following command.

 ```
 vcs import src < autoware.repos
 vcs pull src
 ```

-Build the ROS workspace using a Docker image.
+Build your ROS workspace using your built docker image.

 ```sh
 ./docker/build_rosws.sh